egardner/egardner.github.io/_projects/apathappears.md

 Cinnabar worked with C&G partners, wHY Architecture, Skirball Cultural Center, and the UCLA Fielding School of Public Health to fabricate A Path Appears: Actions for a Better World.

 As Graphics Manager at Cinnabar, I lead graphics production and installation.
+All exhibition graphics were fabricated and printed by local vendors in Los Angeles.